MS-DOS and Windows command line echo command

 Type ECHO without parameters to display the current echo setting.

 echo ata > com1

-Depending if your modem was on com1, this would make the modem try responding and you should hear some squealing from the modem.
-To stop the squealing, just typ echo atz > com1.
+Depending on whether your modem was on com1, this command would make the modem try responding and a squealing noise from the modem.
+To stop the squealing, type echo atz > com1.

-This would put in the file test.bat "echo this is a test", then when ever you would type in test, it would type in echo this is a test.
+This command would put in the file test.bat "echo this is a test," then whenever you type in test, it would type in echo this is a test.

 echo this is an example >> test.txt

 The example above would echo "this is an example" then using ">>" would append that text into the test.txt file.

 This command would type on your screen, testing the echo string, and then take you back to the prompt.